andylytical/docker_puppet/README.md

    ```

 ## Run puppet agent to test changes on a topic branch
-1. Update enc for the node to use a topic branch
+1. (Optional) Update enc for the node to use a topic branch
    ```shell
    docker exec -it server enc_adm --topic topic/aloftus/update_module_versions agent-centos-1
    docker exec -it server enc_adm -l